-Best Food Tracker with a Verified Database (2026)
+Best Food Tracker with a Verified Database in 2026: which app wins?

 Crowd-sourced entries are noisy.
 Verified ones are not.
 For clinical or competitive use, verified-only is the only choice.